FDSN/SeedLink/docs/protocol.rst

 GET arg {CAP:WEBSOCKET}
     HTTP GET, when used as the very first command, switches to WebSocket encapsulation.
 Argument is ignored.

+STARTTLS {CAP:STARTTLS}
+    when used as the very first command, switches to TLS.
+Note: STARTTLS is incompatible with WebSocket; secure WebSocket can be used only with dedicated TLS port.

 Capabilities
 ------------